yasina-90/Python_virtual_environment/README.md

 ## 4. Create requirements.txt
-To create a `requirements.txt` file, which lists all the packages installed in the virtual environment along with their versions, run:
+A requirements.txt file serves as a manifest of your project's dependencies, making it easier to recreate your development environment elsewhere.
+It includes a list of packages installed in your virtual environment along with their versions.

 This file can be used to recreate the same environment elsewhere.